 But he recovered and decided that he still liked the piano well enough to take it apart, strip off the dark grainy texture, and refinish it.
 It wasn’t long before son Dan was taking lessons and practicing on the same ponderous piano.

 She has an uncertain future.
-The last time the was tuned, we learned that she has a cracked sounding board, which cannot be fused back together.
-So it holds a silent corner in our main room, crowned with family pictures.
-Or other relics.
+The last time the piano was tuned, we learned that she has a cracked sounding board, which cannot be mended.
+So the elegant instruments holds a silent corner in our main room, usually crowned with family pictures, those boogie woogie days just a remembrance.